Edinburgh Rugby: Under Alan Solomons: 2013–2016

-Alan Solomons, formerly the coach of Western Province, Stormers, Ulster and more recently Super Rugby team the Kings, was appointed as Head Coach at the end of July 2013.
-Stevie Scott and Omar Mouneimne were appointed as Assistant Coaches.
+Alan Solomons, formerly the coach of Western Province, Stormers, Ulster and more recently Super Rugby team the Kings, was appointed as head coach at the end of July 2013.
+Stevie Scott and Omar Mouneimne were appointed as assistant coaches.

 Solomons' first season at the club was treated largely as a rebuilding period, with several players departing and replacements coming in.
 The league campaign culminated in an eighth-place finish.

 2014–15 saw Edinburgh again finishing eighth, albeit with ten points and three victories more than the previous season.
 While the pre-season target of a top six finish wasn't achieved, there were other reasons to consider the campaign a success.
 The first came over the festive period when the team beat Glasgow Warriors over two legs to win the inter-city 1872 Cup for the first time in six seasons.
 After going down 16–6 in the first encounter at Scotstoun Stadium, the Murrayfield men turned the tables with a 20–8 victory in the return leg, with Tim Visser notching two first-half tries, to bring the trophy back to the capital for the first time since 2009.
 As the season reached its final stages, Edinburgh's excellent European form took them to within touching distance of more silverware.

 Solomons left the club in September 2016 following a poor start to the season.
 Assistant coach Duncan Hodge was placed in temporary charge, and ultimately held the reins for the remainder of the campaign.

-European Rugby Challenge Cup 2014–15
+2014–15 European Rugby Challenge Cup

 By finishing top of their European Rugby Challenge Cup group (containing the French Top 14 pair Lyon and Bordeaux as well as English Premiership team London Welsh) they progressed to the knockout stage, where they were seeded fifth.
 They went on to beat fourth seed London Irish 18–23 in the quarter finals at the Madejski Stadium.
 In the semi-finals they thrashed the Newport Gwent Dragons an impressive 45–16 in front of a home crowd of over 8,000 at Murrayfield, making them the first Scottish team to ever reach a European final.
-They faced Gloucester in the final at the Twickenham Stoop on the 2 May, losing 19–13.
+They faced Gloucester in the final at the Twickenham Stoop on 2 May, losing 19–13.